 Julie: “Training for instrumentalists is very different from that of singers, and so it’s easy for operatic and symphonic repertoire to feel like totally separate worlds.
-Often, we are told not to apply for certain roles ‘unless we have operatic experience’ – but how do we get that?
+Often, we are told not to apply for certain roles unless we have 'operatic experience’.
 The use of language is one of the key differences between vocal and instrumental art forms, and so a thorough understanding of how singers use text is essential.”

 How has a better understanding of text helped you as an instrumentalist/conductor?